About the Two Corner Timing Model

 Simple Flow

 While the original Flow signals used both index price and volume data, the volume component was found to contribute little to the performance of the stand-alone signal.
-The Simple Flow variation has volume removed from the equation, giving a signal that is very similar but not quite the same.
+The Simple Flow variant has volume removed from the equation, giving a signal that is very similar but not quite the same.
+Since its introduction however, it has generally performed notably worse than the original Flow.

 Simple Flow Zero